Claire-Fisher/Donofy/README.md

 * **Single payments for guest users** who do not want to create an account.

+* **Donation preferences auto updating**.
+Donation preferences on the My Donofy section would have change event listeners, and update the breakdown and total dynamically, without the user being required to "Save" their changes.

 * **Authorised admin access for Charity representatives**, to give access to update their own charity page information.

 * **Badges or 'achievement' awards/icons**